 Loom and Leaf Construction Takeaways

-- The cover is quilted with a nice organic cotton and is zoned to provide more support in the middle of the mattress where you need it the most (where most of your weight is)
+- The cover is quilted with a nice organic cotton and is zoned to provide more support in the middle of the mattress where people need it the most (where most of their weight is)

-- The top layer is 2 inches of gel memory foam.
+- The top layer is 2 inches of gel memory foam that give the mattress excellent body contouring.

-- The next layer is 2.5 inches of 5 lb. density memory foam.
+- The next layer is 2.5 inches of 5 lb. density memory foam, which provides great deep compression support for the mattress.

-- After a transition layer is a high-density support layer.
+- After a transition layer is a high-density support layer, which is a pretty standard base layer in the market.

-- This is a true memory foam mattress.
-The company uses premium foams and does a very thorough job of making sure the mattress will sleep cool.
+- This is a true memory foam mattress where the company uses premium foams and does a very thorough job of making sure the mattress will sleep cool.

 Ghostbed Construction Takeaways

-- The next layer is 2 inches of gel memory foam
+- The next layer is 2 inches of gel memory foam, which give the mattress good pressure relief and body contouring.

-- The base layer is 7.5 inches of high-density polyfoam
+- The base layer is 7.5 inches of high-density polyfoam, which is pretty standard in the industry for all-foam mattresses.

 - Taken together the mattress is designed to have the benefits of latex and memory foam without the drawbacks.
-It has good bounce and you sink into the mattress just a little bit.
+It has good bounce and sleepers will sink into the mattress just a little bit.

-the videos below will show off the feel of the mattresses.
+The videos below will show off the feel and firmness of the mattresses.
 Loom & Leaf is much slower-moving.
 The firmness is about the same, with Ghostbed maybe being slightly firmer.

 You Might Want To Pick Loom & Leaf If:

-You Are Used To Memory Foam– If you like slowly sinking into your mattress, Loom & Leaf will provide the feel you are used to.
+You Are Used To Memory Foam– If someone likes slowly sinking into their mattress, Loom & Leaf will provide the feel you are used to.

-Motion Isolation Is A Key Factor For You– Because of its use of high-density memory foam, Loom and Leaf does a very good job at isolating motion.
+Motion Isolation Is A Key Factor For You– Because of its use of high-density memory foam, Loom and Leaf does an especially good job at isolating motion.

-You Want To Sink Into Your Mattress More– Loom and Leaf gives you a more sleeping “in” the mattress feel than Ghostbed does.
+You Want To Sink Into Your Mattress More– Loom and Leaf gives people a more sleeping “in” the mattress feel than Ghostbed does.

 You Might Want To Pick Ghostbed If:

-You Want Some Bounce– The latex top layer gives you more bounce and resilience than L&L does.
-This makes it easier to move around and potentially better for sex as well.
+You Want Some Bounce– The latex top layer gives people more bounce and resilience than L&L does, which makes it easier to move around and potentially better for sex as well.

-You Want To Save Money– If you are really having trouble deciding between the two, then the Ghostbed at least gives you the opportunity to save some money (up to a few hundred dollars).
+You Want To Save Money– If someone is really having trouble deciding between the two, then the Ghostbed at least gives them the opportunity to save some money (up to a few hundred dollars).

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.